JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 A multiplatform project contains [predefined](#predefined-source-sets) source sets for its targets;
 developers can also create [custom](#custom-source-sets) source sets for their needs.
-For instructions on creating and configuring source sets, see [Configuring source sets](building-mpp-with-gradle.html#configuring-source-sets).

 ### Predefined source sets